Viewport vs Screen Resolution vs DPR Guide

 The table below showcases popular consumer displays to illustrate how physical size, DPR, and viewport size interact:

-When writing CSS layouts, responsive grids, or media queries, you should always ignore physical hardware resolutions.
+Ignore physical hardware resolutions when writing CSS layouts, responsive grids, or media queries.
 Always design targeting logical CSS pixel dimensions.

 Targeting physical pixels leads to critical layout failures.
-For instance, using @media (min-width: 1920px) to deliver desktop styles will break completely on high-DPI tablets or laptops, rendering microscopic phone interfaces on premium desktop-sized screens.
-Instead, utilize logical breakpoints, such as standard Tailwind widths (640px, 768px, 1024px, 1280px).
-For custom breakpoint guidelines, see our comprehensive CSS Breakpoints Guide Developer Snippets.
+For instance, using @media (min-width: 1920px) to deliver desktop styles will break on high-DPI screens, rendering tiny phone interfaces on laptops.

 While logical pixels dictate layout architecture, physical pixel density remains critical for asset delivery.
-If you display a standard 100px wide image on a DPR 3.0 retina screen, the browser must stretch the image to fill 300 physical hardware pixels, resulting in blurry, fuzzy borders.
+If you display a standard 100px wide image on a DPR 3.0 retina screen, the browser must stretch the image to fill 300 physical hardware pixels.
+This results in blurry, fuzzy borders.

 <img src="logo-1x.webp"